OZI-Project/docs/api/quick-start.rst

    ``Topic :: Utilities``, ``Typing :: Typed``, and ``Natural Language :: English``.
    You can also change these defaults by providing parameters to their respective arguments.

-.. [*] the OZI project cannot provide legal advice and nothing in this document is intended to be construed as such.

 Find Missing Files and Metadata
 *******************************